Snow Flake Grigsby

 Snow Flake Grigsby (13 February 1899 – 22 March 1981) was an African American civil rights activist and trade unionist.
 Grigsby was born in Newberry County, South Carolina, to two farmers in a family of twelve children.
 He received his high school diploma from Harbison Junior College in 1923, and he attended the Detroit Institute of Technology.
 Grigsby went on to become a postal employee while raising a son and daughter with his wife Eliza Red.
-Snow Flake Grigsby died after a long battle with cancer at the age of 82.
+Grigsby died after a long battle with cancer at the age of 82.
 He died in Harper Hospital in Detroit, Michigan.
-Snow Flake Grigsby was a civil rights activist for 5 decades.
+Grigsby was a civil rights activist for 5 decades.
 He used mass protest and organized his community to rally for equality in public affairs such as housing and jobs.

 Map of Detroit, where Snow Flake Grigsby resided.